TRAFFIC CAMS, WEATHER, TRANSIT: Thursday notes

 WEATHER + SUNRISE/SUNSET

-In the forecast – more rain, high in the low 50s.
-Sunrise will be at 7:47 am; sunset, at 4:17 pm (as early as it gets, remaining there until this weekend, when sunsets start getting later).
+The forecast is for more rain, breezy, high in the low 50s.
+Sunrise will be at 7:53 am; sunset at 4:19 pm.

 TRANSIT TODAY

+West Seattle Water Taxi – Extra night runs tonight because of that football game.
+Otherwise, regular West Seattle service, fall/winter schedule.

-Washington State Ferries – WSF says the Triangle Route is expected to be down to two boats for up to three weeks.
-WSF’s alerts page has the details; Vessel Watch will show you which boat is where.
+Washington State Ferries – The Triangle Route will continue on two boats until further notice.
+Check WSF’s alerts page for changes; Vessel Watch will show you which boat is where.

 High Bridge – Here’s the main camera, followed by the Fauntleroy-end camera: